maxhatchlearn/max-assessment-stories/max_assessment_stories.md

 ### Preface

 My understanding between the discussions between myself and Korei is that there will be a central rails app, in that app will be an assessment module that will hold as much of the code as possible to run our super cool customized assessment (not generate the assessments that will be builder).
-90% of the App will be an ember app running on top that will handle the builder, cohort administration, marketplace (although there were talks of that being a separate drupal app).
+90% of the App will be an ember app (possibly backbone or angular Ive defered out of that discussion) running on top that will handle the builder, cohort administration, marketplace (although there were talks of that being a separate drupal app).
 There is no debate of the power of ember to run all that functionality.
 The one rails database will hold everything (not considering optimization).

 The assessments will seemlessly integrate into the app, although the user will have no idea that then have actually been taken to a pure rails or possibly backbone.js route when viewing the super cool assessments  (we will even do research into doing this is emberjs as well).
 The reason rails is a prefered way to do the super cool assessments is because there is a lot of hacky techniques needed to get these assessments to happen.